 Surveys come in all shapes and sizes, creating a survey suiting your purpose is the best thing to start your feedback campaign.
-Giving a personalized touch to the feedback survey by using online feedback software always works and it becomes possible when you have a drag-and-drop online survey maker tool full of outstanding features.
-Here are two important tips to create engaging and result driven surveys
+Giving a personalized touch to the feedback survey by using online feedback software always works, and it becomes possible when you have a drag-and-drop online survey maker tool full of outstanding features.
+Here are two critical tips for creating engaging and result-driven surveys

 - Ensure the survey length is not too long.

 - The survey has limited and logical questions.